 Last week, some guy named Bart Breen followed through on his prior threat to “research” and attack us by posting a blog which denied we even existed.
 Why?
 Because he couldn’t find any of our meetings – and we refused to humor him by giving him a schedule of our gatherings and a list of our leaders so he could evaluate, judge and attack them in furtherance of his previously announced a priori campaign to silence us.

-By way of background, Bart Breen became very upset when our fellowships referenced the public warnings of abuse and sexual exploitation issued against his close friend, author and “apostolic worker” Frank Viola.
+By way of background, Bart Breen became very upset when our fellowships referenced the public warnings of abuse and sexual exploitation issued against his close friend, author and so-called “apostolic worker” Frank Viola.
 Those warnings were issued by Frank Viola’s former church, and we referenced them to protect others.

 Bart Breen, however, reacted by sending a letter on behalf of Frank Viola which threatened to “research” and attack us if we didn’t agree to their demands to delete all references to those warnings.